ER-Visualizer/Visualizer/user_guide/docs/index.md

   - Users who have used the application before may choose to upload a saved canvas file to quickly load a previously used workflow.
   - Hospital processes (e.g. reception, triage, scans) can be made by simply clicking on the plus button.
 The user will then be prompted to enter the necessary properties of the process.
   - Clicking a process on the screen will allow the user to view and edit its properties.
-  - To specify the processes to which the patient will travel, press and hold the shift key and click the outbound process followed by the inbound process.
+  - To specify the processes to which the patient will travel, click the "add edges" button on the top right.
+Then, click the outbound process followed by the inbound process.
 - Once a user finishes creating the workflow, they can choose to save the layout into a file for future use, before uploading a csv file for the patient information.
 - After the patient csv file is loaded, the simulation can start.
 - As the simulation runs, the user can click on a process and see the number of patients currently in the queue for that process.
 The number of patients in each acuity will also be displayed.